Research

 Taking part in Research information for patients

-Some of our studies:
+Some of our Current Studies:

-This surgery is supporting the ATHENA shingles study
+Elm Tree Surgery is supporting the ATHENA shingles study

 We want to find out if taking amitriptyline can prevent the persistent pain that some people get after shingles.